Advances in Clinical and Experimental Medicine

 Tables

 All tables must be consecutively numbered.
-Separate tables must have separate numbers (i.e., Table 1, Table 2, Table 3, not Table 3A, Table 3B, etc. (or Table 3.1, Table 3.2, etc.) when separate tables are considered).
+Separate tables must have separate numbers (i.e., Table 1, Table 2, Table 3, not Table 1A, Table 1B, Table 1C, etc., or Table 1.1, Table 1.2, Table 1.3, etc.).
+One table cannot be divided into "subtables" (Table 1A, 1B, 1C, etc,. or Table 1.1, Table 1.2, Table 1.3, etc.).

-Do not place captions for tables and figures within the text, but only in the file(s) containing tables.
 Please do not attempt to point out where exactly a given table or figure is to appear.
 We cannot guarantee that they will be placed exactly in the places in the paper you planned them – they will appear on the same page they are first referred to (or on the same fold-out), but not necessarily below a given sentence.

 Citations in the tables should be numbered and included in the Reference list.
 When you cite references in the tables, you have to provide the numbers of the references also in the table.
 The references in the tables should be in the order they appear on the reference list.
 If there are 2 authors, both surnames should be provided.
-If there are more than 2 authors, surname of the first author and et al. should be provided.
-References in tables should fit into the consecutive numeration of the references in place where a given table is first mentioned.
+If there are more than 2 authors, the surname of the first author and et al. should be provided.
+References in tables should fit into the consecutive numeration of the references in the place where a given table is first mentioned.
 Do not provide a separate reference list for a table or tables – a manuscript can have only one reference list.

 Figures

-Do not compile several already complex charts into one figure.
-All elements of each figure must be legible when viewed on an A4 page in a PDF file in full-screen mode, without zooming.
-Overtly complex figures with multiple charts/graphs combined into one panel cannot fulfill this requirement.
-Do not combine several graphs or charts into one figure – it’s simply unpublishable and we will not be able to include such figures into the published manuscript.
+Overtly complex figures will be divided into smaller ones, and the number of figures will be counted again.
+A single figure can have no more than 6 panels (A–F).
+One panel means one chart – multiple charts cannot be combined into a single panel.
+All elements of each figure must be legible when viewed on an A4 page in a PDF file in full-screen mode, without zooming; overtly complex figures with multiple charts/graphs combined into single panels cannot fulfill this requirement.
+Do not combine several already complex graphs or charts into one figure – it’s simply unpublishable and we cannot include such figures in the published manuscript.
 Papers with such figures will not be published, even if accepted by peer reviewers.
-Figures deemed too complicated by our editors will have to be divided into smaller ones – preferably following the rule one chart = one figure.
+Figures deemed too complicated by our editors will have to be divided into smaller ones, preferably following the rule: one chart = one figure.

 Figures should be placed in separate files, not pasted into the main body of the text.
 All figures must be consecutively numbered.
-Separate figures must have separate numbers (i.e., Fig. 1, Fig. 2, Fig. 3, not Fig. 3A, Fig. 3B etc. (or Fig. 3.1, Fig. 3.2, etc.) when 2 separate figures are considered).
-A single figure can have multiple panels (up to 6), but separate figures cannot be considered panels of 1 figure.
+Separate figures must have separate numbers (i.e., Fig. 1, Fig. 2, Fig. 3, not Fig. 1A, Fig. 1B, Fig. 1C, etc. or Fig. 3.1, Fig. 3.2, Fig. 3.3, etc. when separate figures are considered).
+A single figure can have multiple panels (up to 6), but separate figures cannot be considered panels of one figure.
+One figure cannot be divided into "subfigures" (Fig. 1A, 1B, 1C, etc. or Fig. 3.1, Fig. 3.2, Fig. 3.3, etc.).

 Please refer to tables and figures in the text; do not place captions for tables and figures within the text.
 Please do not attempt to point out where exactly a given table or figure is to appear.
 We cannot guarantee that they will be placed exactly in the places in the paper you planned them – they will appear on the same page they are first referred to (or on the same fold-out), but not necessarily below a given sentence.